sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-properties.md

 ```

 Extension properties are most useful when you want a property to contain a computed value without using inheritance.
+You can think of extension properties working like a function that has only a single parameter: the receiver object.
 For example, let's say that you have a data class called `Person` that has two properties: `firstName`, `lastName`.

 ```kotlin